imaanmzr/imaanmzr/README.md

 🚀 .NET Developer | Software Engineer | Tech Enthusiast

 I am a passionate .NET developer with a strong foundation in building scalable and high-performance applications.
 With a keen interest in C# and the .NET ecosystem, I enjoy solving complex problems.
-✨ I'm a .NET developer who  currently working on Domain Driven Design and Modular Monolith Architecture

 🔭 Current Focus